Dutch resistance: After Normandy

 Following the Normandy invasion in June 1944, the Dutch civilian population was put under increasing pressure by Allied infiltration and the need for intelligence regarding the German military defensive buildup, the instability of German positions and active fighting.
 Portions of the country were liberated as part of the Allied Drive to the Siegfried Line.
 The unsuccessful Allied airborne Operation Market Garden liberated Eindhoven and Nijmegen, but the attempt to secure bridges and transport lines around Arnhem in mid-September failed, partly because British forces disregarded intelligence offered by the Dutch resistance about German strength and position of enemy forces and declined help with communications from the resistance.
 The Battle of the Scheldt, aimed at opening the Belgian port of Antwerp, liberated the south-west Netherlands the following month.

 While the south was liberated, Amsterdam and the rest of the north remained under Nazi control until their official surrender on 5 May 1945.
 For these eight months Allied forces held off, fearing huge civilian losses, and hoping for a rapid collapse of the German government.
-When the Dutch government-in-exile asked for a national railway strike as a resistance measure, the Nazis stopped food transports to the western Netherlands, and this set the stage for the "Hunger winter", the Dutch famine of 1944.
+When the Dutch government-in-exile asked for a national railway strike as a resistance measure, the German occupiers stopped food transports to the western Netherlands, and this set the stage for the "Hunger winter", the Dutch famine of 1944.

 374 Dutch resistance fighters are buried in the Field of Honour in the Dunes around Bloemendaal.
 In total, some 2,000 Dutch resistance members were killed by the Germans.
 Their names are recorded in a memorial ledger Erelijst van Gevallenen 1940–1945, kept in the Dutch parliament and available online since 2010.